jdrestre/holbertonschool-low_level_programming/0x1A-hash_tables/README.md

 ---|---|---
 0-hash_table_create.c|0. >>> ht = {}|Write a function that creates a hash table.
 1-djb2.c|1. djb2|Write a hash function implementing the djb2 algorithm.
+2-key_index.c|2. key -> index|Write a function that gives you the index of a key.

 ---